CyberT33N/microservices-example/README.md

 # Microservices Example
 Example project for Node.js microservices!
-Send JSON via POST request and recieve the results from third party API.
+Send JSON via POST request and receive the results from a sample third party API.
 In this case we use this endpoint:
 - https://openweathermap.org/api/one-call-api

 <br />